 27 LEGO Sets for 7-Year-Old Boys Who Want A Challenge

-Last updated on September 10, 2025
+Last updated on September 29, 2025

 Posted on

-GiftExperts is supported by readers.
-When you buy through links on our site, we may earn a commission.
+GiftExperts is reader-supported.
+When you buy through affiliate links on our site, we may earn a commission at no extra cost to you.
+This helps us provide free, unbiased recommendations.

 Boy in mustard sweater and gray cap playing with LEGO Spider-Man minifigures and race car